 Brigham Young University anticipates awarding approximately one-fourth of the new incoming freshmen students an academic scholarship.
 Prospective new freshmen are eligible to apply for undergraduate scholarships beginning with the term/semester they are admitted.

-Freshman scholarships are determined based on the student’s unweighted high school GPA and highest composite ACT/SAT score submitted to the Admissions Office by the appropriate scholarship deadline.
+Freshman scholarships are determined based on the student’s unweighted high school GPA and the ACT/SAT score submitted with the admissions application by the appropriate deadline.
 Students are ranked and scholarships awarded accordingly.

 In the past we have posted the academic cutoffs for incoming freshmen.
 This practice has been discontinued as it is too difficult to predict the academic performance and ACT/SAT scores of the incoming freshmen class.